By Amanda Yates Garcia

 About the Author:

 Amanda Yates Garcia is an artist, writer, witch, healer and the Oracle of Los Angeles.
 Recent performance rituals include Capitalism Exorcism at Human Resources and Devouring Patriarchy at the Women’s Center for Creative Work.
 Amanda hosts her bi-monthly show The Oracle Hour on KCHUNG radio; teaches the Magical Praxis monthly mystery school; and performs private rites of healing and empowerment at her magical studio in West Adams.
-Get in touch to book an appointment, or sign up for her mailing list here.
+Get in touch to book an appointment, or find her on Instagram.

 featured image source